decentraland/eth-connect/report/eth-connect.api.md

     ttl: Quantity;
 };

+// Warning: (ae-missing-release-tag) "signedIsNegative" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function signedIsNegative(value: BigNumber, bits: number): boolean;

 // Warning: (ae-missing-release-tag) "SolidityEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public